HortonworksUniversity/Security_Labs/HDP-3.0.1-AD.md

 ```
-#paste all the lines in this block together, in one shot - to create the sssd.conf file
+#paste all the lines in this block together, in one shot
 sudo tee /etc/sssd/sssd.conf > /dev/null <<EOF
 [sssd]
 ## master & data nodes only require nss.
 Edge nodes require pam.